udidol/add-whatsapp-button/readme.txt

 *Add Chat App Button* uses Javascript to check the time on the client's device.
 So it will be displayed/hidden according to the set time in each client's timezone.

 == Changelog ==

+= 2.1.2 =
+* Moved the button dragging functionality under a flag (admin setting)
+* The dragging is now done by a small dragging handle instead of the entire button being draggable

+= 2.1.1 =
+* Fixed bug with limiting display hours

 = 2.1.0 =
 * Refactored all of the Javascript to ES6